saoconnell/Getting_and_Cleaning_Data_Project/README.md

 5. Appropriately labels the data set with descriptive activity names.
 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## NOTES TO REVIEWER:

+- It was not completely clear to me from the instructions and/or forums which dataset was to be updload.
+I have updload the larger tidyData set to the website for this review.
+However, if the data set form step 6 is required I have included it in the repo

+- Interesting assignment ??

+Have a great week reviewing!